Bird flight, how did it really start ?

 Flying under water is very common among many modern seabirds which use their wings for the production of propulsion when hunting under water, for example auks or puffins, and the penguins are completely restricted to hunting fish under water.

-Archaeopteryx cannot really contribute to the clarification of the problem of flight evolution, nor can the well-known pterosaurs.
-None of the models presented so far is beyond doubt, they all are weak and wrong.
-The argumentation does not at all touch the heart of the problem.
+Archaeopteryx cannot really contribute to the clarification of the problem of flight evolution, nor can the well-known long-tailed pterosaurs.
+None of several models presented so far is beyond doubt, they all are weak and irrelevant The argumentation does not at all touch the heart of the problem.

-2. Old erroneous ideas as to the evolution of flight
+2. Old erroneous ideas about the evolution of flight

 Before I explain my theory I would like to have a critical look at the old hypotheses.
 The glider idea originates from the 19th century.
 At that time nobody had an idea about the principles of active flight.
 Accordingly, this idea is, unfortunately, extremely weak.
 Nevertheless, it persist being propagated, although there has been a lot of progress concerning flight physics in the meantime, however, obviously not available to all people dealing with this problem.
 The old ideas are in a way based on Darwin’s idea of a modified arm function, but it cannot have worked this way.
 There are many valid arguments against both hypotheses marking them as incorrect as well as completely naive.